Regression-Games/RegressionBot/CONTRIBUTING.md

 ## Core Facts

-The success of this library is dictated by various core facts that should be true.
-Our goal is to make sure that these facts are always true, and any change that causes one of these facts to not be true should be re-evaluated.
+The success of this library is dictated by its adherence to several core facts.
+Our goal is to make sure that these facts inform changes to the library.
+Any change that violates one or more of these facts must be re-evaluated.

 Note that some of these facts require testing the library against real users.
 We don't need to evaluate these specific items every time a change occurs in the library, but we should make that evaluation often.